bipuld/Patient-Assessment-System/Readme.md

 Challenges faced during development Process:
 1.Multi-Tenancy Features:
 Problem: I faced issues with how to enable multiple clinicians to maintain records seamlessly without any loopholes.
 Solution: The solution was achieved by designing the architecture of the database to work easily.
-Different clinicians can have relationships with patients.
-Through logical thinking about their relationship and testing multiple times, I met that solution .
+Different clinicians can have relationships with patients.Through logical thinking about their relationship and testing multiple times, I met that solution .

 2.Deployment Process to AWS:
 Problem: I faced issues during the deployment process phase to write.